 Set your little one up for success

-You can’t prevent the developmental changes that often result in this 4 month sleep “regression”.
-HOWEVER, there are things you can do to help set your baby up for an easier experience with the transition and learning your baby’s unique sleep needs and helping them learn how to self-settle is part of it.
+You can’t prevent the developmental changes that often result in sleep going wonky around this time.
+HOWEVER, there are things you can do to help set your baby up for an easier experience with the transition and learning your baby’s unique sleep needs and helping them learn how to self-settle (if that’s your goal) is part of it.

-If your little one has been fully assisted to sleep up until this point, they can become very dependent on this settling method.
-This is what we call a sleep association.
-A sleep association is not a “bad habit”.
+If your little one has been fully assisted to sleep a certain way up until this point, they can become very attached to this settling method.
+Put another way, this is what they associate with falling asleep.
+A sleep association is not a “bad habit”, I really don’t like that phrase.
 It is just what worked really well to get your little one to sleep.
 And it’s ok if it’s still working for you.
-But what often happens from the 3/4/5 month mark is that baby needs this to get to sleep and to link cycles overnight.
+But what often happens from the 3/4/5 month mark is that baby may need this to get to sleep and to link cycles overnight.
 This is not always the case, I have seen plenty babies who can feed to sleep at bedtime and sleep beautifully overnight.
 But this is unfortunately not always the case.
 If your baby is being fed/rocked/bounced to sleep for naps and bedtime and then is needing that to get back to sleep frequently overnight, this is when it often becomes unsustainable for Mum and when a lot parents choose to work on sleep.

 When your little one can be placed in their crib fully awake after a soothing wind down and can fall asleep on their own without any support from you, this is called self-settling.
 Self-settling is a skill that is quite helpful, allowing your little one to more easily achieve longer naps and link cycles overnight.
 If you are happy with assisting your little one to sleep and helping them link cycles overnight, then there is no need to change anything!
 BUT if you are finding your situation unsustainable then you can help your little one learn to sleep more independently.
 And no, it does not have to involve leaving your baby to cry alone.
 Read my blog post Should I Sleep Train my Baby as well as Want to Change the Way Your Baby Falls Asleep?
 Both of these posts will help enlighten you on what it might take and if it is necessary to change the way your baby is being settled to sleep.